ribasushi/spade/README.md

   3. Inject the data into your SP when you are ready to seal 🦭 ‼️ You can use `/sp/pending_proposals` at any time to view the outstanding deals against your SP.

-     `curl -sLH "Authorization: $( ./fil-spid.bash f0xxxx )" https://api.evergreen.filecoin.io/sp/pending_proposals`
+     `curl -sLH "Authorization: $( ./fil-spid.bash f0xxxx )" https://api.spade.storage/sp/pending_proposals`

   * Repeat steps 1, 2 and 3 over and over again for each individual `PieceCID`.
 You are strongly encouraged to automate this process: a typical SP would go through hundreds 💯 such interactions every day.

-In case of any difficulties or issues, don't hesitate to contact us in [#slingshot-evergreen over at the Filecoin Slack]: we are happy to hear from you 🤩
+In case of any difficulties or issues, don't hesitate to contact us in [#spade over at the Fil Slack]: we are happy to hear from you 🤩

 [API]: https://raw.githubusercontent.com/filecoin-project/evergreen-dealer/master/webapi/routes.go
-[#slingshot-evergreen over at the Filecoin Slack]: https://filecoinproject.slack.com/archives/C0377FJCG1L
+[#spade over at the Fil Slack]: https://filecoinproject.slack.com/archives/C0377FJCG1L